The History of Black Friday

 How Black Friday is practised around the world

-In the UK, Black Friday was originally on the Friday before Christmas and was unofficially created by the Police and the NHS to refer to the influx of people who were drunk and disorderly on the run-up to Christmas and therefore more often than not ended up injured or arrested.
+In the UK, Black Friday originally fell on the Friday before Christmas.
+The term was unofficially coined by the police and NHS to describe the surge in drunken and disorderly behaviour during the holiday season, which often led to injuries and arrests.

 Cyber Monday